dflock/duncanlock.net/content/posts/tech/post-statistics-plugin-for-pelican.rst

     Nice touch from medium.com - now available in Pelican.

-I initially wanted to implement the nice little "X min read" thing from `Medium <https://medium.com/>`_ - and it turned out that it was easy to provide a few other interesting stats at the same time, for people to use in their templates.
+I wanted to implement the nice little "X min read" thing from `Medium <https://medium.com/>`_ - and it turned out that it was easy to provide a few other interesting stats at the same time, for people to use in their templates.

 The returned ``article.stats`` dictionary contains the following: